Everyone knows sweat shorts are soft and comfortable.

-Here’s my guide to the different sweat shorts fabrics.
+Here’s a guide to the different sweat shorts fabrics.

 Most sweat shorts are made with sweatshirt fleece.
 This fabric looks and feels almost like wool.
 It is thicker and heavier than French Terry, but isn’t as good at absorbing water.
 Sweatshirt fleece is a kind of stretch knit fabric.
 It typically comes in the form of a cotton polyester blend, typically 80%, and 20% polyester.
 Sweatshirt fleece can also be 100% polyester.
 The cotton is used to help absorb moisture.